 The first confirmed zika victims in India:

 - A 34-year old new mother

 - A 22-year old pregnant woman

 India has stringent lab surveillance systems in place to detect the presence of zika.
 However, what was shocking was the case of the 34-year old woman who just gave birth to a healthy child.
-The woman had no travel history in three months or history of fever during pregnancy.
+The woman had no travel history in three months or a history of fever during pregnancy.
 Shocking, right?
 Yes, and scary too.

 Getting bites from a zika virus mosquito is not the only way of contracting the zika fever.
 However, this isn’t true!
 Since it originated in animals, zika virus can be transmitted through the bites of infected animals or stings or insects.
 The virus also transmits through unprotected vaginal, anal or oral sex with an infected person.
 As part of our Zika Virus 101 blog, we will also teach you about the zika virus symptoms.

 Let us now educate you on the symptoms of the zika fever.
 While there aren’t usually too many zika virus symptoms, contracting the diseases could have far-reaching effects.
 The symptoms are mild are compared to malaria or dengue.
 There is no vaccine or specific zika virus treatment out yet.
 You can see the zika symptoms a couple of days after being bitten.
 Generally, the symptoms last for up to a week.